ADDRESSING SELECTION CRITERIA ‘MADE EASY’

 STAR MODEL/METHOD IS ESSENTIAL

 STAR stands for Situation, Task, Action, Result.
 STAR is a popular and commonly-used model in preparing selection criteria examples.
-STAR is a term used interchangeably with CAR (Circumstance, Action, Result); and SAO (Situation, Action, Outcome).
-CAR and SAO models are variations and succinct versions of STAR.
+STAR is a term used interchangeably with CAR (Circumstance, Action, Result); SAO (Situation, Action, Outcome); and CEO (Circumstance, Evolution, Outcome).
+CAR, SAO and CEO models are variations and succinct versions of STAR.

-Applicants are advised to address selection criteria examples using STAR (or CAR, SAO) models as follows:
+Applicants are advised to address selection criteria examples using STAR (or CAR, SAO, CEO) models as follows:

 - Situation – outline the situation;